Víctor López (footballer, born 2003)

-Víctor Daniel López Sámano (born 8 May 2003), also known by the nickname Chespi, is a Mexican professional footballer who plays as a midfielder or winger for Liga MX club Querétaro, on loan from Monterrey and the Mexico national under-23 team.
+Víctor Daniel López Sámano (born 8 May 2003), also known by the nickname Chespi, is a Mexican professional footballer who plays as a midfielder or winger for Liga de Expansión MX club Atlético Morelia, and for the Mexico national under-23 team.

 Club career

 Monterrey

 López joined the youth ranks at Monterrey in 2018, playing for Rayados at the under-17, under-20 and under-23 level.
 In 2021, López joined the Rayados development team in Liga de Expansión MX, Raya2 Expansión, on a two-year loan deal.
 López broke into the Rayados first team in the 2023–24 season amid an injury crisis, and made his debut for the senior Rayados team on 2 July 2023 in a Liga MX draw away to Atlético San Luis.
 On 26 October, López scored his first Monterrey goal in a league win at home to Club Tijuana.
 After becoming a regular player for Monterrey, López received plaudits and was considered a top prospect for the future.